Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C): Net Asset Value(s)

 DJ Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C): Net Asset Value(s)

-Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C) (AEXK LN) Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C): Net Asset Value(s) 27-Feb-2023 / 09:17 CET/CEST The issuer is solely responsible for the content of this announcement.
+Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C) (AEXK LN) Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C): Net Asset Value(s) 28-Feb-2023 / 09:30 CET/CEST The issuer is solely responsible for the content of this announcement.

 ----------------------------------------------------------------------